 My Grandmother Put Me Through College — Where My Pain Really Started to Show.

 With the help of Wilma Louise right there - who was strong and as sharp as she was adorable - I still had some semblance of family and support in my life.
-Not only did she help me pay for school, she plainly moved hell and high water to make sure I had whatever I needed, even from 11 hours away in Missouri where she lived.

-It was then and there in West Campus where I truly learned how to hide my shame and anxiety in, rationalize my cheating and lying and backstabbing in relationships and genuinely smoke and drink with the best of them.
-Though it obviously wasn’t all bad - I did meet some actual life-long friends and actually accomplish some incredibly cool things - I do feel genuinely lucky that I actually survived this part of my life.
+Though it wasn’t all bad - I did meet some actual life-long friends and also accomplish some incredibly cool things along the way.
+I also feel genuinely lucky that I actually survived this part of my life.

 Scott McElroy-and-granny-executive-coaching

-At that age, I simply didn’t know what I didn’t know
+At that age, I simply didn’t know what I didn’t know.

 The real thread to highlight here, however, is my then-girlfriend, now-wife, Jenna, who was there for me through every ounce of it.
 After my Mom died, it was her that convinced her parents to let me move in with them.
 And after we’d gotten pregnant as seniors at UT, it was her that knew that no matter what - we were meant to have that baby.

 It was her that sent in the paperwork that eventually led to the reunification with my biological Mother and it was her that snapped that photo bottom right of the exact moment of us meeting for the first time.

 Scott McElroy-and-wife-jenna-executive-coaching